wisonye/arch-linux/installation-tutorial-book/src/install-ungoogled-chromium.md

 - Install via `yay`
     ```bash
-    yay -S ungoogled-chromium
+    yay -S ungoogled-chromium-appimage

-    # It will show you around 4 options.
-If you don't want to compile
-    # from source code (around 4x,xxx source files) which takes a few
+    # If you don't want to compile from source code (around 4x,xxx source files)
-    # hours, then you can choose the `ungoogled-chromium-appimage (chromium)`
+    # which takes a few hours, then you can choose this package to install.
-    # one!!!
     ```

     You can run the command below to see the install location: